ogmini/Notepad-Tabstate-Buffer/README.md

 61 - character 'a'
 00 BB 06 C7 CC - Unknown, possibly a hash/CRC of the position and character?

-Below is an example of a chunk of bytes that represent the insertion of the character 'a' at position 17018.
+Below is an example of a chunk of bytes that represent the addition of the character 'a' at position 17018.

 ![Screenshot of Insertion](https://github.com/ogmini/Notepad-Tabstate-Buffer/blob/main/Insert-Chunk-2.png)
 FA 84 01 - unsigned LEB128 denoting position of 17018